LyneQ/PowerShell-Aliases/README.md

 If the file does not exist, you can create it manually in the specified directory.

+## Updating PowerShell

+To ensure better compatibility, it is recommended to update PowerShell to the latest version.
+Follow these steps:

+1. **Download the latest version of PowerShell**:
+    Visit the [PowerShell GitHub releases page](https://github.com/PowerShell/PowerShell/releases) and download the latest stable release for your operating system.

+2. **Install PowerShell**:
+    Follow the installation instructions provided on the GitHub releases page for your specific operating system.

+3. **Verify the installation**:
+    Open a new PowerShell session and run the following command to verify the version:
+    ```powershell
+    $PSVersionTable.PSVersion
+    ```

 ## Usage

 ### Directory Shortcuts